Priyanka2604/customer-identity-service/README.md

 # customer-identity-service
-Bitespeed Backend Task: Identity Reconciliation
+## Bitespeed Backend Task: Identity Reconciliation
-## Bitespeed Identity Resolver

 This service resolves and unifies customer identities using their email and/or phone number.
 It helps Bitespeed identify returning customers across multiple purchases on FluxKart.com, even when partial contact information is available.